| | | | | | |

 Turn dough onto a lightly floured surface, pressing and gently kneading (1 or 2 times) to incorporate any rogue dry ingredients into the dough, then divide into two equal halves.

-Place the baking sheet in the freezer for 30 minutes, the flavors will marry and it will help the scones set.
+Place the baking sheet in the fridge or freezer for 15-30 minutes.
+This will marry the flavors and help the scones set.

-Preheat your oven to 425º.
-Once the scones spend time in freezer (see tip* below), brush the tops with a little milk or cream, then bake for 18-21 minutes, until they are lightly golden and a toothpick inserted comes out clean.
+Preheat your oven to 425ºF (220 ° C).
+Once the scones have spent time in the freezer (see tip* below), brush the tops with a little milk or cream, then bake for 18-21 minutes, until they are lightly golden and a toothpick inserted comes out clean.

 Allow to cool for 2 minutes, then transfer to wire cooling rack.